AidosKuneenOld/xmss/README.md

 ## Overview

-This library is for creating keys, signing messages and verifing the signature by XMSS in golang.
+This library is for creating keys, signing messages and verifing the signature by XMSS and XMSS^MT in Go.

-This code implements XMSS-SHA2_10_256, XMSS-SHA2_16_256, XMSS-SHA2_20_256 described on IRTF draft [XMSS: Extended Hash-Based Signatures](https://datatracker.ietf.org/doc/draft-irtf-cfrg-xmss-hash-based-signatures/) and compatible with [XMSS reference code](https://github.com/joostrijneveld/xmss-reference).
+This code implements `XMSS-SHA2_*_256` and `XMSSMT-SHA2_*/*_256`
+ described on IRTF draft [XMSS: Extended Hash-Based Signatures](https://datatracker.ietf.org/doc/draft-irtf-cfrg-xmss-hash-based-signatures/) and compatible with [XMSS reference code](https://github.com/joostrijneveld/xmss-reference).
 But this code is much faster than the reference code by using [SSE extention](https://github.com/minio/sha256-simd) and block level optimizations in sha256, with multi threadings.